bufbuild/buf-examples/cli/plugin-execution-remote/README.md

 > [!NOTE]
 > You need to have the [`buf` CLI][install] installed to follow along with this example.

-This directory provides an example of generating code stubs from a [Buf input][input] using Protobuf plugins.
+This folder contains example code for Buf's [Generating code with remote plugins tutorial][docs], where you can learn to generate code stubs from a [Buf input][input] using Protobuf plugins.

 Here, we'll use two remote plugins hosted on the [Buf Schema Registry][bsr]:

 Plugin | Language
 :------|:--------